lifs-tools/lipidcreator/README.md

 ### Windows ###

 #### With Skyline ####
+LipidCreator has been tested with [Skyline 19.1, 64 bit](https://skyline.ms/project/home/software/Skyline/begin.view).
+Please follow the installation instructions on the Skyline homepage if you do not have Skyline installed already.

 You can install the LipidCreator zip file (name must be LipidCreator.zip) as an external tool.
 Go to "Tools" &gt; "External Tools" and click on "Add".
 Select the LipidCreator.zip file and wait until installation completes.
 Click "OK" on the "External Tools" dialog.
 LipidCreator can now be started via "Tools" &gt; "LipidCreator".